Pupil Premium Funding

 St John’s CE Primary School is committed to ensuring maximum progress for all groups of children and strives to close any gaps in achievement.

 We have a clear, strategic approach to the use of specific Pupil Premium funding and plans are integrated into wider school support and improvement systems.
 These are monitored and evaluated regularly and in depth data analysis ensures that the correct support and strategies are identified to maximise progress.
-We conduct a Pupil Premium review annually in July once our KS2 Statutory data has been released to school.
+We conduct a Pupil Premium review annually once our KS2 Statutory data has been released to school.
+Our next review is in July.